QUASI-DEV/www/md/faq.md

 ### Who are Slock.it's potential partners?

-We are currently reaching out to a number of partners, in particular:
+We are have secured strategic partnerships with Ubuntu, Samsung, RWE, Shapeshift, SafeShare and IPFS.
+We are currently reaching out to a number of further partners, in particular:

 - Sharing economy insurance providers
 - Manufacturers of smart locks for the home and offices